jbossdemocentral/cartridge-bpmPaaS-coolstore-demo/README.md

 Important Note
 --------------
-You need the ability to setup MEDIUM gears, which is freely available if you [upgrade your account to Bronze here] (https://www.openshift.com/products/pricing).
+You need the ability to setup LARGE gears, which is freely available if you [upgrade your account to Bronze here] (https://www.openshift.com/products/pricing).

 Deployment